 Disadvantages of halal funds

-- Limited options for investing due to screening process.
+- Limited options for investing due to the screening process.

 - Lesser diversification.
-These concentrates the risk of investments in a limited number of options.
+These concentrate the risk of investments in a limited number of options.

 >>Learn More: How to invest with halal funds